Choosing the best camper van for a camper van conversion can get tricky. It’s a critical decision to a successful build and how the van works for you.

-The extra light is great but unless they’re tinted, can reduce privacy a lot.
+The extra led lighting is great but unless they’re tinted, can reduce privacy a lot.
 It’s also a greater security risk than a windowless cargo van.

 Our Sprinter van, Baloo was a minibus.
 This photo above shows the state of her the day we brought her home.

-The extra windows was one of the main things that attracted us to her.
+The extra windows were one of the main things that attracted us to her.
 We tinted the windows to give us privacy without losing the benefit of the extra daylight.